-Recognizing the subtle symptoms of degenerative myelopathy in its early stages is essential to treating and preventing the disorder from decreasing your pet’s quality of life.
-While degenerative myelopathy cannot be cured, it can be managed to reduce pain and optimize physical functionality.
+As with many other cases that require help from a vet neurologist, recognizing the symptoms of the disease in its early stages is crucial to effective treatment and preventing the disorder from decreasing your pet’s quality of life.
+Unfortunately, Degenerative Myelopathy cannot be cured; still, a vet could manage the disease and symptoms to reduce pain and optimize physical functionality.
 The following signs could mean your pet has degenerative myelopathy:

-The symptoms of degenerative myelopathy can also be aggravated by extreme exercise or extreme lethargy.
-It’s important for animals to strike a balance, so their condition doesn’t progress.
-With the proper care, symptoms of degenerative myelopathy can be slowed down, so animals can lead long, healthy lives despite their disorder.
+The symptoms of degenerative myelopathy may also become worse due to extreme exercise or extreme lethargy.
+It’s important for animals to strike a balance so their condition doesn’t progress.
+Thanks to proper care, the symptoms of Degenerative Myelopathy may not advance so quickly, letting your pet lead a long, healthy life despite their disorder.

-Certain symptoms signify later stages of degenerative myelopathy.
+Certain symptoms can signify later stages of Degenerative Myelopathy.
 If your pet is experiencing difficulty breathing, seizures, vomiting, diarrhea, or sudden collapse, they need immediate veterinary assistance.

-Definitive diagnosis of DM can only be made with histopathology.
-However, accurate clinical diagnosis is based on a complete neurological evaluation and recognition of the appropriate clinical signs, advanced imaging (i.e. MRI) and exclusion of other possible causes, and genetic testing (SOD1 homozygosity).
-Results do need to be interpreted with care and in the context of the patient’s clinical signs.
+A definitive diagnosis of DM is possible with histopathology.
+However, accurate clinical diagnosis is based on a complete neurological evaluation and recognition of the appropriate clinical signs and genetic testing (SOD1 homozygosity).
 However, not all at-risk dogs will develop the disease.
-For patients with clinical signs compatible with DM and who are genetically at-risk, additional diagnostics are often considered to rule out other possible causes prior to establishing a clinical diagnosis of DM.
+For patients with clinical signs compatible with DM and who are genetically at-risk, additional diagnostics are often necessary to rule out other possible causes prior to establishing a clinical diagnosis of DM.

 Treatment for Degenerative Myelopathy

-Unfortunately, there is no long-term solution for degenerative myelopathy and the prognosis for most animals is poor.
-However, a personalized treatment plan can significantly slow down the progression of degenerative myelopathy and maintain quality of life.
+Unfortunately, there is no long-term solution for degenerative myelopathy, and the prognosis for most animals is poor.
+However, a customized treatment plan can significantly slow down the progression of the neurological disease in dogs and cats and help maintain your pets’ quality of life.
 With the help of a veterinarian, pet owners can manage their pets’ condition to extend their life for up to 3 years.
 Common treatments include:

-- Physical rehabilitation: Gentle exercise and hydrotherapy can strengthen muscles that work and increase posterior function.
+- Physical rehabilitation: Gentle exercise and hydrotherapy to strengthen muscles that work and increase posterior function.
 Walking, weight shifting, stretching, balance exercises, swimming, and receiving massages can all help your animal.

-- Pain management: Degenerative myelopathy isn’t a painful disorder, but pets can suffer from pain resulting to the loss of movement.
-This can be treated with acupuncture, chiropractic, and pharmaceuticals.
+- Pain management: Degenerative myelopathy isn’t a painful disorder, but pets can suffer from pain resulting in the loss of movement.
+Treatments include acupuncture, chiropractic visits, and pharmaceuticals.